mike-sierra/deotp/prog/arrays_py.md

 ## Array vs. Scalar Identity

-Array variables are different from scalars in a key way.
+Array variables are different from scalars in an important way.
 When you assign a scalar value to different variables, they both refer to the exact same object:

     >>> foo = 1
     >>> bar = 1